The Law Commission recommendation for Shared Parenting

 - Joint legal custody – both parents have equal rights and responsibilities for major decisions concerning the child

 - Joint physical custody – Both parents share the physical custody that child spends equal time with both parents.

-In Canada however the ability and willingness of the parent to decisions is also considered.
+In Canada, however, the ability and willingness of the parent to decisions are also considered.

 Shared Parenting in Australia

-In Australia, parenting orders post divorce has presumption of shared equal responsibility and best interest of the child is always upheld.
+In Australia, parenting orders post-divorce has a presumption of shared equal responsibility and best interest of the child is always upheld.